andreschaffer/one-click-microservice/README.md

 This project follows the following contribution guidelines:
 https://guides.github.com/activities/contributing-to-open-source/#contributing

+# License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) and affects all files in this source code repository.

 # Who do I talk to?
 * Ping [André Schaffer](https://github.com/andreschaffer) or [Tommy Tynjä](https://github.com/tommysdk)